-To acquire surplus Federal real and related personal property at public benefit discount for educational uses, an applicant must be both organizationally eligible and programmatically eligible.
+To acquire surplus Federal real and related personal property at public benefit discount for port uses, an applicant must be both organizationally eligible and programmatically eligible.

 The following entities, or any political subdivision, municipality, or instrumentality thereof, are eligible to apply for property via the Port Public Benefit Conveyance Program: